logar16/LunarLander/README.md

 Where the `-l` is the model save-file to load. `-i` indicates the number of evaluations to run against the loaded model.
 Note that you could add `-t` to do additional training.

+Finally, if you want to watch it fly, you can add the `-r` flag for "render".
+You will need the Box2D stuff working with pyglet in order for it to render properly.